Original Paper

 Data

-Figure 1 graphically illustrates how our coding scheme was developed and refined based on observations from the originally downloaded dataset, and Figure 2 shows our final coding scheme.
-Tables 2 and 4 provide a broad overview of the resulting dataset and include disaggregation by (1) patient, friend, and total posts, (2) proportion of total posts initiated by the patient versus her Facebook friends, (3) post content, including problem-focused, cancer-focused, and patient’s own cancer–focused posts, and finally, (4) proportion of posts that included support exchange broken down by information, advice, resources, and emotional support.
+graphically illustrates how our coding scheme was developed and refined based on observations from the originally downloaded dataset, and shows our final coding scheme. and provide a broad overview of the resulting dataset and include disaggregation by (1) patient, friend, and total posts, (2) proportion of total posts initiated by the patient versus her Facebook friends, (3) post content, including problem-focused, cancer-focused, and patient’s own cancer–focused posts, and finally, (4) proportion of posts that included support exchange broken down by information, advice, resources, and emotional support.

 From the tables, we see limited requests for support and a mismatch between the types of support being requested and that being provided by friends.
 Although patient’s own posts account for the large majority of overall posts, the overall proportion of patients’ posts that include a request for support is only around 3%, with self-disclosures at around 8%.
 In addition, over half of patient requests are for resource support (59%), whereas only 27% request emotional support.
 By contrast, friends’ posts were twice as likely to bring up the patient’s own cancer and over 9 times as likely to include support.
 However, despite patients requesting a preponderance of support requests, the overwhelming majority of support provided (80%) was emotional support, with only around 19% offering resource support.